radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Detecting Live Servers

+RADIUS/(D)TLS implementations MUST utilize the existence of a TCP/DTLS connection along with the application-layer watchdog defined in {{RFC3539, Section 3.4}} to determine the liveliness of the server.

-As RADIUS is a "hop-by-hop" protocol, a RADIUS proxy shields the client from any information about downstream servers.
+As RADIUS is a "hop-by-hop" protocol, RADIUS proxies shields the client from any information about downstream servers.
 While the client may be able to deduce the operational state of the local server (i.e., proxy), it cannot make any determination about the operational state of the downstream servers.

-Within RADIUS, proxies typically only forward traffic between the NAS and RADIUS servers, and they do not generate their own response.
-As a result, when a NAS does not receive a response to a request, this could be the result of packet loss between the NAS and proxy, a problem on the proxy, loss between the RADIUS proxy and server, or a problem with the server.

-The absence of a reply can cause a client to deduce (incorrectly) that the proxy is unavailable.
+The absence of a reply can cause a client to incorrectly deduce that the next-hop RADIUS server (i.e. proxy) is unavailable, while the missing response might be the cause of only one of many downstream servers being unresponsive.
-The client could then fail over to another server or conclude that no "live" servers are available (OKAY state in {{!RFC3539, Appendix A}}).
-This situation is made even worse when requests are sent through a proxy to multiple destinations.
-Failures in one destination may result in service outages for other destinations, if the client erroneously believes that the proxy is unresponsive.

-RADIUS/(D)TLS implementations MUST utilize the existence of a TCP/DTLS connection along with the application-layer watchdog defined in {{RFC3539, Section 3.4}} to determine the liveliness of the server.

-RADIUS/(D)TLS clients MUST mark a connection DOWN if one or more of the following conditions are met:
+To avoid these issues, RADIUS/(D)TLS clients MUST mark a connection DOWN if one or more of the following conditions are met:

 * The administrator has marked the connection as down.
 * The network stack indicates that the connection is no longer viable.